SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ````

-You can go ahead and preview the component in the Gem Builder now to see how it looks like.
+You can go ahead and preview the component in the Gem Builder now to see how it looks.
 You can modify the properties and then save it to preview the generated Spark code which will eventually run on your cluster.

 ## DataSources Gems

 DataSource Gems (also referred to as Source/Target Gems) are Gems which you use to read/write your Datasets into DataFrames.
-The only major difference between a Source/Target Gem and a Transformation Gem is that a Source/Target Gem will have two `dialog` and two `appl`y functions each for Source and Target respectively.
+The only major difference between a Source/Target Gem and a Transformation Gem is that a Source/Target Gem will have two `dialog` and two `apply` functions each for Source and Target respectively.
 Let's look at them with an example

 ````mdx-code-block
 <Tabs>